Still17/SIREN/README.md

 This allows the system to surface:
 - sentiment exhaustion,
 - disengagement and hesitation,
-- asymmetric pressure building beneath seemingly strong price action.
+- asymmetric behavioral pressure beneath seemingly strong price action.

 ---

 ## How It Works (High-Level)

 1. **Data Ingestion**
-   Continuous collection of crypto-related social content with engagement-based filtering and deduplication.
+   Continuous ingestion of crypto-related social data with deduplication and engagement-based filtering.

 2. **AI Classification**
-   Each message is analyzed by LLMs to extract:
+   LLM-based analysis extracts:
    - sentiment polarity,
    - analytical depth,
    - topic relevance.

-3. **Credibility Scoring**
+3. **Credibility Weighting**
-   Authors are evaluated using behavioral and engagement signals to weight influence and reduce noise.
+   Authors are evaluated using behavioral and engagement signals to reduce noise and overweight high-quality signal sources.

-4. **Signal Aggregation**
+4. **Aggregation**
    Individual scores are aggregated into weighted sentiment flows across multiple rolling time windows.

-5. **Market Intelligence Output**
+5. **Research Output**
-   The resulting signals highlight early behavioral shifts before they manifest in traditional market data.
+   The resulting signals are exposed as structured datasets and indicators for analysis and experimentation.

+> SIREN does **not** execute trades and does **not** act as an automated trading system.

 ---

 ## Why Cloud Infrastructure Is Critical

-SIREN operates on **infrastructure-intensive workloads**, including:
+SIREN operates under **high and variable workloads**, including:
-- high-frequency data ingestion,
+- bursty high-frequency data ingestion,
 - real-time processing pipelines,
 - parallel LLM inference,
 - time-windowed aggregation and analytics.

-Cloud infrastructure is essential to:
+Cloud infrastructure is required to:
-- dynamically scale ingestion and compute,
+- dynamically scale compute and ingestion,
 - efficiently run AI workloads,
 - store and query large volumes of structured and unstructured data,
-- experiment with different model and infrastructure configurations.
+- benchmark infrastructure and model configurations.

 ---

 ## Cloud & LLM Strategy

-SIREN is designed as a **cloud-agnostic system** and actively evaluates multiple infrastructure and LLM providers.
+SIREN is designed as a **cloud-agnostic system** and actively benchmarks:

-The project benchmarks:
-- cloud-native compute and data services,
+- different compute and storage configurations,
-- managed analytics and storage solutions,
+- managed analytics services,
-- modern LLMs for text classification and inference.
+- multiple LLM providers for text classification and inference.

-As part of this evaluation, SIREN explores **cloud-native LLMs (including models such as Google Gemini and Azure-hosted alternatives)** to optimize inference cost, latency, and operational efficiency while minimizing vendor dependency.
+The project evaluates **cloud-native LLM offerings** (including Google Gemini and Azure-hosted alternatives) to optimize inference cost, latency, and operational efficiency while minimizing vendor lock-in.

 ---

 ## Project Stage

-- MVP-level system with a fully defined data pipeline and scoring logic
+- Research-grade MVP with a fully defined data pipeline and scoring logic
-- Active experimentation and benchmarking across infrastructure and LLM providers
+- Active experimentation with infrastructure and AI models
-- Preparing for scalability, cost optimization, and production-grade deployment
+- Focus on scalability, cost optimization, and system robustness

 ---

-## Roadmap (Next 3–6 Months)
+## Roadmap

-- Expand ingestion coverage and throughput
+The current technical roadmap focuses on:
+- multi-source data expansion,
-- Optimize AI inference performance and cost efficiency
+- advanced AI and sentiment modeling,
-- Benchmark multiple LLM providers
-- Improve aggregation logic and signal stability
+- large-scale aggregation and simulation,
-- Prepare scalable cloud-based deployment
+- infrastructure optimization and benchmarking.

+See **ROADMAP.md** for full details.

 ---

-## Contact
+## Project Ownership & Contact

-This repository serves as the **official technical overview** of the SIREN project
-for infrastructure partnerships and startup program applications.
+SIREN is an independent research and infrastructure project
+developed by the team behind **InTrends**.

+InTrends provides the organizational and operational framework for early-stage development and cloud infrastructure evaluation.

+Contact: **team@intrends.me**